 (1) RWA which are calculated in accordance with APRA's requirements under the Basel Accord are required to incorporate a scaling factor of 1.06 to assets that are not subject to specific risk weights.

-(2) Corporate (including SME) includes non-banking entities held by banks and non-government entities.
+(2) Corporate (including SME) consists of corporations, partnerships or proprietorships not elsewhere classified and includes non-banking entities held by banks.